 - Once you have exited the vehicle, get on the roof so you are safer and more visible to the emergency services

 We hope you find these driving tips helpful!
 And if you do experience trouble on a major highway, pull to the shoulder, make a note of the nearest mile marker and call 911.
 In Massachusetts, call 911 for MAPFRE-sponsored DOT Highway Assistance Patrol.
 Not a MAPFRE customer yet?
-Get a fast, free quote today to see how much you could save!
+You can always contact an agent in your state to get a fast, free quote to get outstanding coverage at a great price.